-Anatomy Thyroid Gland
+/ Thyroid Gland

-The thyroid gland (Fig. 19) is a single midline endocrine organ in the anterior neck the thyroid and cricoid cartilages of the larynx and the first five or six tracheal rings.
+The thyroid gland (Fig. 19) is a single midline endocrine organ in the anterior neck responsible for thyroid hormone production.
+It extends from C5 to T1 and lies anterior to the thyroid and cricoid cartilages of the larynx and the first five or six tracheal rings.